Access your curriculum

 - Identify opportunities and, where possible, solutions for patient and/or community advocacy.

 The graduating physician recognizes the need for and commits to the process of lifelong reflective learning.
 The graduating physician accepts the responsibility to share, translate, teach, and enhance medical knowledge for the benefit of patients, students, colleagues, and society as a whole.

 - Demonstrate self-directed learning including utilizing appropriate resources and critical research appraisal strategies.

 - Describe the principles of evidence-informed medicine.

 - Describe the principles of quality improvement/assurance and relevance to patient care and safety.

-- Explain the principles of healthcare research including ethics and common study designs.
+- Apply the principles of healthcare research.

 - Participate in education of others.